MMagg-dev/Checklist_tracker_guide_AC_Valhalla/README.md

 * River raids guide
 * Wrath of the Druids DLC guide
 * The Siege of Paris DLC guide
-* Dawn of Ragnarok DLC Guide
+* Dawn of Ragnarok DLC guide
+* The Forgotten Saga guide

 ### Features
 * Walkthroughs for solving mysteries and collecting wealth, artifacts